 7. Not sticking to a process

 Payroll mistakes can create drama you can do without.
 The best way to avoid any slip-ups is to follow a logical process that helps you tick off all the necessary steps.
-Even with software to support payroll processes, there’s still a lot to keep track of.
+Even with software to support payroll processes, there are still a lot of jobs to track.
 Sticking to a process will not only save time and minimise mistakes, it’ll also make things easier when you take on your next staff member.

 Here are some things to consider:

 - Check all employee information is updated regularly – any tax declarations and personal details like bank account and next of kin.

 - Have you paid your employee’s superannuation or equivalent?

 - Have you got your staff classifications right – part-time, full-time, subcontractor?

 - Are you familiar with your employment standard obligations?

 - Has your employee taken annual or personal leave recently, did they have enough leave accrued, and are leave entitlements being calculated at the correct rate?